 Many users face the problem of a slow Windows start-up.
-Disabling startup entries using the msconfig utility is one easy way to make Windows start faster.
+Disabling startup entries using the MSConfig utility is one easy way to make Windows start faster.
 Then again, some suggestions here may make Windows start, run, shutdown faster.
-But how to you optimize performance during startup?
+But how do you optimize performance during startup?
 Your Windows might start properly but may take a really long time to boot.
-Such a problems can be difficult to troubleshoot because there’s no straightforward way to monitor processes while Windows is starting.
+Such problems can be difficult to troubleshoot because there’s no straightforward way to monitor processes while Windows is starting.
 Microsoft has come up with a solution for this.
 To help administrators identify the source of startup performance problems, and to automatically fix some problems, they have introduced Windows Boot Performance Diagnostics.

 Windows Boot Performance Diagnostics

 Windows 10/8.1/7 & Vista ships with the Windows Boot Performance Diagnostics tool to detect Windows Boot Performance problems and attempt to determine their root causes.